comunica/Article-SSWS2020-AMF/content/abstract.md

 <!-- Findings     -->
-Our results show that our alternative client-side algorithm significantly reduces both the number of HTTP requests and the query execution times without significantly increasing server load.
+Our results show that our alternative client-side algorithm significantly reduces both the number of HTTP requests and the query execution times with only a small increase in server load.
 <!-- Conclusion   -->
 We conclude that server-side caching and (partial) AMF pre-computation is essential, and translate these findings into concrete guidelines for data publishers